 Our enemies solve their dilemma by denying or belittling Jewish virtues, or by blaming us for preventing their own advancement.
 When they cannot come to grips with their own shortcomings, they look for a scapegoat: and we are a convenient target since we are so small and yet so visible.
 If anything, their anti-Semitism is a blatant admission of their own failings and weaknesses.
-Those who devote themselves to hatred thereby undermine their own humanity.
+Those who devote themselves to hatred thereby destroy their own humanity.

 The Jewish people are persistent in believing in the ultimate goodness of humanity.
 In spite of all our enemies and all their hatred, we remain eternally optimistic.
 We believe that reason and benevolence will prevail.
 We work to make society better and to alleviate suffering.
 We believe that even wicked human beings can be redeemed through love and compassion.
-We can point to many millions of people who think kindly and warmly toward Jews and toward the Jewish State.
-The good people far outnumber the anti-Semites.